orenbenkiki/dynamake/README.rst

 ``Prog.logger.debug(...)`` etc.

 The :py:func:`dynamain.application.parallel` function allows multiple invocations of some function in parallel.
-The number of processes used is controlled by the ``--maximal_parallel_processes``.
+The number of processes used is controlled by the ``--jobs`` command line option.
 Any nested ``parallel`` invocation will execute serially, to ensure this limit is respected.
 To make it easier to debug code, :py:func:`dynamain.application.serial` has exactly the same interface, but executes the calls serially.